Skip to content

 Problem 3 — persistent probing for private info

-Original system prompt handled polite requests well.
-It failed on persistent probing — users who'd rephrase the same personal question four different ways.
+The original system prompt handled polite requests well.
+It failed on persistent probing, the users who'd rephrase the same personal question four different ways.

 Llama vs. MPT vs. Falcon vs. GPT-4o